hqwuzhaoyi/gpt-subtitle/README.md

-OUTPUT_SRT_THEN_TRANSLATE=true # Whether to output the SRT file first and then translate it TranslateModel=google          # google or gpt3 LANGUAGE=zh-CN                 # Output SRT file and then translate the language
+OUTPUT_SRT_THEN_TRANSLATE=true # Whether to output the SRT file first and then translate it TranslateModel=google          # google or gpt3 LANGUAGE=zh-CN                 # Output SRT file and then translate the language TRANSLATE_DELAY=1500 # Delay between calling translation interface TRANSLATE_GROUP=4    # Translate sentences for grouping translation, how many sentences can be translated at most at a time
 ```

 Replace `your_api_key` with your own API key.